Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 If you are selling a home with pets, preparation matters.

 Pets are part of the family, but buyers are evaluating the home itself.
-Even buyers who love animals may notice odors, scratches, carpet wear, yard damage, pet supplies, litter boxes, crates, stains, or signs that a home may not have been maintained carefully.
+Even buyers who love animals may notice odors, scratches, carpet wear, yard damage, stains, litter boxes, crates, pet supplies, or other signs that the property may not have been carefully maintained.

-Many sellers ask, how do I sell a home with pets without hurting buyer interest?
-The answer starts with cleaning, preparation, showing strategy, photography readiness, and a plan that keeps both your pets and buyers comfortable.
+Many homeowners ask how they can sell a home with pets without reducing buyer interest.
+The answer begins with cleaning, preparation, professional photography, a practical showing strategy, and a plan that keeps both your pets and prospective buyers comfortable.

 Why Pet Preparation Matters Before Listing

-Before they even step inside, they may notice yard condition, front entry condition, odors, flooring, baseboards, furniture wear, and cleanliness.
+Before they have fully toured the property, they may already have noticed the yard, front entry, odors, flooring, baseboards, furniture wear, and overall cleanliness.

 • Odors